AppSecure-nrw/security-belts/orange/team-has-a-security-champion.md

 # Team has a Security Champion

+## Activities

-Find and train a [Security Champion](https://github.com/AppSecure-nrw/security-belts#security-champion) from within the team.
+- Find and train a [Security Champion](https://github.com/AppSecure-nrw/security-belts#security-champion) from within the team.

 *Note*: The Security Champion should be a volunteer interested in software security.
 Just forcing someone to take the role is worse than having no Security Champion.